fireflycons/tips-for-CKA-CKAD-CKS/README.md

 You are not allowed to paste any settings into the terminal (e.g. aliases, dotfiles etc) from another source.
 You must commit all these to memory and type them in at the beginning.

-I found that as soon as the portal was launched, and while the environment was creating that I could start typing these into the exam notepad.
-By the time the command prompt appeared, I was mostly done and it was a simple copy/paste from the exam notepad to the terminal.
-This will save you up to a minute depending on how many aliases, config items etc you want to use.

 Below are my personal preferences.
 You can and should practice these in all popular lab environments like KodeKloud and Killercoda and also when you get to it, killer.sh.

 ## VIM (VI)